mahdiatubly/Full_DevOps_RoadMap/Kubernetes.md

 - To get all the nodes in the cluster:

         $ kubectl get nodes
+        # For more details
+        $ kubectl get nodes -o wide

 - To get all the namespaces in the cluster: